MostafaSensei106/GoWebBase/README.md

 ## ✨ Features

+### 🌟 Core Functionality

 - **Clean & Scalable Architecture**: The project is organized with a clear separation of concerns, making it easy to extend and maintain as your application grows.
 - **Static File Serving**: Efficiently serves a modern frontend built with HTML, CSS, and JavaScript from the `/static` directory.
 - **Dynamic API Routing**: Includes examples for basic API endpoints (`/hello`) and form handling (`/form`), showcasing how to process different HTTP methods.
 - **Modern UI with Validation**: The frontend includes a responsive and clean user interface with client-side form validation for a better user experience.
 - **Robust Build System**: A comprehensive `Makefile` automates common development tasks like building, checking, and cleaning the project.
 - **Cross-Platform Releases**: The `Makefile` can produce self-contained, cross-platform release archives for Linux and Windows across `386`, `amd64`, `arm`, and `arm64` architectures.
 - **Docker Support**: Comes with a multi-stage `Dockerfile` and `Makefile` targets for easy containerization and deployment.
 - **CI/CD Ready**: Includes a GitHub Actions workflow to automatically build and package the application on every push or pull request to the `main` branch.

 ---